questions about the assignment

 Yes, it is possible.
 Teams will be formed in the first week of the minor.
 However, if you do have a partner for your assignment, you can form the team earlier.

-Can I also contact (Dutch) companies with a small office in Shanghai for example?
+Can I also contact (Dutch*) companies with a small office in the designated destination for example?

-A Dutch Commissioning Organisation with already a local representation in Shanghai may already have many local contacts.
+A Dutch* Commissioning Organisation with already a local representation in the designated destination may already have many local contacts.
 In that case, your added value to building professional relationships in the local market for the organization is probably very limited.

 How many guidance hours (per week / month) should the Commissioning Organisation (CO) allow for?